arcraik/neuroexo-website/impacts.md

 <figcaption>Discussion with NASA officials</figcaption>
 </figure>
 <h3>Visit by the National Aeronautics and Space Administration</h3>
-Senior representatives and former astronauts from NASA visited the lab to hear about our research.
+Senior representatives and former astronauts from NASA visited the lab to hear about our research on October 16th, 2019.
 During the visit, we described and demonstrated our many different neurotechnologies, including our rehabilitation arm and Brain Computer Interface module.
 <br>
 </div>